|

 sweet and sour pork tenderloin medallions on a serving plate.

-Pork tenderloin is lean and mild and cooks quickly, making it an excellent choice for any night of the week.
-The prep work is minimal as well.
-You have to slice the pork, combine the sauce ingredients, and cook—that’s all there is to it!
+Pork tenderloin is lean and mild and cooks quickly, making it a great choice for weeknights.
+Sweet and sour pork tenderloin medallions are quick, easy, and packed with flavor.
+All you have to do is slice the pork, combine the sauce ingredients, and cook!
 The sauce is made with basic pantry ingredients you probably have on hand: vinegar, soy sauce, brown sugar, and cornstarch.

-The sliced pork cooks quickly, and the pineapple’s sweet and sour sauce flavors it perfectly.
+The sliced pork cooks quickly, and the sweet and sour pineapple sauce flavors it perfectly.
 Add a bit of sambal or crushed red pepper to the sauce if you like some heat.
-The pork is lovely served over plain white or brown rice or with noodles or quinoa.
+The pork is wonderful served over plain white or brown rice or with noodles or quinoa.
 It’s versatile as well.
 Feel free to use all green bell peppers or any combination of other colors.
-Add some minced chile pepper, such as red Fresno or green jalapeño, if you like heat.
-Or add a small amount of chili garlic paste (sambal).

 What You’ll Like About This Dish